Due Diligence: Making ‘Pre-Diligence’ a Part of the Company’s DNA

 Since prospective buyers will scrutinize all aspects of your business, the best approach is to take time to assess all business operations, financial documents, and arrangements before embarking on the sale journey.
 The whole process may seem time-consuming and invasive, but doing so will position the seller to maximize the business’ value.
 This will include financial statements and documents, corporate documents, personnel and employee records, business contracts, patents and intellectual property rights, licenses, etc.

-Failing to conduct pre-diligence could lead to a situation like the M&A between Mattel and The Learning Company.
+Failing to conduct pre-diligence could lead to a situation between Mattel and The Learning Company.
 When Jill Barad ascended to the CEO of Mattel, the Barbie brand was rejuvenated under her guidance.
 She erred, however, in taking on the purchase of The Learning Company, an educational software firm, for $3.5 billion in 1999.
-The strategy was simple and made sense: Mattel had numerous incredible brands which The Learning Company could digitize.
+The strategy was simple and made sense: Mattel had numerous incredible brands that The Learning Company could digitize.
 However, management soon found that integrating a software company with a traditional toy company was very difficult.
-The Learning Company lost $1.5 million each day.
+The Learning Company lost $1.5 million per day.
 Mattel eventually sold the company for no down payment in late 2000.

 Several independent analysts found that due diligence red flags were missed.
 According to Hayley Kissel, Analyst at Merrill Lynch, “It’s a function of overpaying for acquisition and bad due diligence.
 They (Mattel) should have had a better sense of what the accounting was like at the Learning Co.”
 Other issues included slowing sales, the rising level of account receivables, and a lost licensing agreement.